Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 US National Guard and Air Guard servicemembers serving their countries under Title 10 and Title 32 orders greater than 30 days are eligible for American Express SCRA credit card annual fee waivers.

-Eligible statuses for AMEX's Servicemember Civil Relief Act (SCRA) or Military Lending Act (MLA) benefits are:
+Eligible statuses for the American Express Servicemember Civil Relief Act (SCRA) or Military Lending Act (MLA) benefits are:

 - Active duty US military